Albenson Enterprises Corp. vs. Court of Appeals

 Precedents Cited

-- Que vs. Intermediate Appellate Court — Cited for the definition of probable cause and the rule that a suit for malicious prosecution will only lie where the legal prosecution was carried on without probable cause.
+- Que vs. Intermediate Appellate Court, 169 SCRA 137 (1989) — Cited for the definition of probable cause and the rule that a suit for malicious prosecution lies only when the prosecution was without probable cause.

 Provisions

-- Batas Pambansa Bilang 22 — This is the statute defining the crime for which the original criminal complaint was filed against the respondent.
+- Batas Pambansa Bilang 22 — The statute under which the criminal complaint for issuance of a bouncing check was filed.